 Vishal wants to buy a new car.
-Before he spends his hard-earned money on his new pair of wheels, he needs to be sure about the best buy in the market.
-To do this, he asks his closest friends, looks at reviews online, and then finally makes his decision.
+For this, he needs to be sure about the best buy in the market.
+To do this, he asks his closest friends, checks reviews online, and then finally makes his decision.
 Needless to say, his well-informed decision will last him a long time!

 When it comes to buying mutual funds, all of us need to be like Vishal.
-Especially, if we are a first-time investor and have no real knowledge of the market.
-A friend who can help us on this journey is Value Research – a Delhi-based, independent, mutual fund research house.
-If mutual funds were cars, Value Research is akin to Autocar India.
+If you are a first-time investor and have no real knowledge of the market, then you need to research the best option available.
+A friend who can help us on this journey is Value Research – an independent mutual fund research house.
 Every year, the company releases its ‘Fund Ratings’ which investors use as a benchmark to allocate assets.

 1. What is Value Research Fund Rating?

 Value Research Fund Rating (aka Risk-adjusted Rating) is a metric that can be defined as a composite measure of both the returns and risk associated with a particular fund.
-The rating is purely quantitative and Value Research has clarified that there is no subjective component to their process of establishing fund ratings.
+The rating is purely quantitative, and Value Research has clarified that there is no subjective component to their process of rating a fund.
 Thus, we can safely assume that the fund rating is not reflective of the company’s opinion of a fund and its future potential.
 The rating only gives investors a quick summary and a perspective on a fund’s performance, when compared to that of its peers.

 2. How are Funds rated?

-To begin with, Value Research does not use this rating mechanism to rate equity or hybrid funds that have been on the market for less than 3 years.
-For debt funds, this time period is 18-months long.
-Basically, the company does not rate or review funds that do not have an established track record as it becomes impossible to do a comparison between the fund’s historical performance and that of its peers.
+To begin with, Value Research does not use this rating mechanism for equity or hybrid funds that have been in the market for less than three years.
+For debt funds, this period is 18-months long.
+The company does not rate or review funds that do not have an established track record as it becomes impossible to do a comparison between the fund’s historical performance and that of its peers.

 a.
 For Equity and Hybrid Funds